IT Outsourcing and Offshoring: Choosing the Right Partner in the Era of Digital Transformation

 2. Main Goal

-Companies that lack technical expertise outsource full-cycle projects or particular processes to outsourcing providers with a larger pool of tech talents.
-Still, customers may have a strong technical expertise but they need to scale their staff in a short time frame.
-In this case, they can leverage staff augmentation services, which is a specific subdivision of outsourcing.
+Companies lacking technical expertise often outsource full-cycle projects or particular processes to outsourcing providers with a larger pool of tech talent.
+Clients might also possess strong technical expertise but need to scale their staff quickly.
+In such cases, they can leverage staff augmentation services, a specific subdivision of outsourcing.

 The main intention of offshoring is often to cut down costs.
 That’s why most clients in the IT industry choose more cost-effective locations for opening an offshore development center as they can save on costs thanks to lower salaries in some regions, lower tax rates, etc.